codmpm/node-red-contrib-loxone/README.md

 # node-red-contrib-loxone

-> **As of verison `0.10.4` please make sure, that your system has the `git` command, as the needed library are currently
+> **As of verison `0.10.4` please make sure, that your system has the `git` command installed, as the needed library are currently
 >pulled from github.
 Otherwise you will get an `undefined ls-remote`-Error.**

 > **Thank you** everyone, the miniserver is funded: https://www.gofundme.com/miniserver-fur-nodered-entwicklung